mypolopony/directranscribe/README.md

 ```
 Sun May 25 04:53:34 PDT 2025
- we all work so hard.
-It's so funny how like the racing world and dairy farmers have so much
+ We all work so hard.
+It's so funny how, like, the racing
- in common.
-I mean, I feel like we have a pit crew that helps run our farm.
-I mean, it takes
+ world and dairy farmers have so much in common.
+I mean,
+ I feel like we have a pit crew that helps run our farm.
+I
- a bunch of people just like an Indie car driver does.
-You know, we're the fourth generation
+ mean, it takes a bunch of people just like an Indie car
+ driver does.
+You know, we're the fourth generation raising
- raising the fifth generation.
+ the fifth generation.
 I have two daughters.
-So to be this is only the second time
+So to be, this
+ is only the second time two women have been milk presenters
- two women have been milk presenters at the Indianapolis 500.
-So to be a role model and
+ at the Indianapolis 500.
+So to be a role model and help
- help inspire our children.
-We're hoping for that and we're a robotic dairy.
-So we have
+ inspire our children.
+We're hoping for that and we're a
- robots at milk our cows.
-So our cow.
+ robot dairy.
+So we have robots at milk our cows.
+So we're
+ our cow, now.
 ```

 ## 🙏 Credits